jorgenkraghjakobsen/tt09-analog-norcas/docs/info.md

 ## How it works

 Explain how your project works
+Will do that later

 ## How to test

 Explain how to use your project
+Connect power - if no smoke - all good

 ## External hardware